francisnormand/GeometricEigenModeModel/README.md

   <img src="cover.jpeg" alt="cover.jpeg" width="700">
 </p>

-Code and data for the manuscript "Geometric constraints on the architecture of mammalian cortical connectomes.
+Code and data for the manuscript "Geometric constraints on the architecture of mammalian cortical connectomes

 ---